castai/docs/docs/getting-started/external-cluster/kops/kops.md

 ## Credential onboarding

 To unlock all the benefits and enable automatic cost optimization, CAST AI needs to have access to your cluster.
-The following section describes the steps required to onboard the EKS cluster on the CAST AI console.
+The following section describes the steps required to onboard the kOps cluster on the CAST AI console.
 To make it less troublesome, we created a script that automates most of the steps.

 Prerequisites: